Last Updated on

 Step 3: Choose a web builder platform

 You’d have to have been living under a rock to not have heard of WordPress by now.
-It’s by far and away the most used website platform online.
-It’s free, plus it offers a ton of customization options and opportunities for a truly magnificent website.
+It’s by far the most used online website platform for how to create a website from scratch.
+WordPress is free, plus it offers a ton of customization options and opportunities for a truly magnificent website.

 But with all that customization opportunity comes, well, choice.
 And with choice can come confusion.
-Which is why so many people, especially novices, are choosing to build their websites with website builders like Wix, Squarespace, Site123, Shopify and Weebly.
+This is, why so many people, especially novices, are choosing to build their websites with website builders like Wix, Squarespace, Site123, Shopify and Weebly.
 Why?
 Because they make it really easy for you and are honestly the best and quickest way for techie beginners to get online.

 Of course, different website builders serve different needs so you do need to choose your builder to match your website needs.
-Shopify, for example, is perfect for a business based on selling products.
+Shopify, for example, is perfect for an ecommerce business based on selling products.

 Step 4: Pick a design template or theme

 It’s time to start creating your actual website.
 Don’t have a creative bone in your body?
-No worries: along with taking care of the techie ‘coding’ part of things for you, website builders also offer you a bunch of beautiful website templates to choose from.
+No worries: along with taking care of the techie ‘coding’ part of things for you, website builders also offer you a bunch of beautiful, pre-built website templates to choose from.

 These templates provide a framework for your website, across dozens of categories – shopping, portfolio, services, etc. Whatever the focus of your business and website, there is a template to match.
 The best part?
-Most of the templates offered by site builders are entirely customizable: you get to add your logos, brand colours, fonts and flavour at the click of a mouse.
+Most of the templates offered by site builders are entirely customizable and will show you how to create a website that best meets your needs.
+You will get to add your logos, brand colors, fonts and flavor at the click of a mouse.
 (Note: some of the ‘free’ plans offer very limited customization so it is worth spending a few bucks for a ‘premium’ plan.
 Most are truly affordable.)

 Other customization options to consider playing with include but are not limited to: